Git vs Working Directory — what exactly is the difference?

 This Git vs Working directory post highlighted the key differences between the two most popular coding folders.

-The gist of it all is that git directories and working directories are important folders that help manage a project’s files.
-Nonetheless, while a working directory can function without a Git directory, Git directories need working directories.
+Note that a working directory can function without a Git directory.
+However, Git directories need working directories.
 In other words, a Git directory lives and works inside a working repository.

 Featured Image: Waterfall umbrella nature by Michael Luenen